-What childhood reader didn’t cry through The Diary of Anne Frank?
-It was my first exposure to the horrors of World War II.
+Crying through The Diary of Anne Frank was my first exposure to the horrors of World War II.
 My husband and I visited the Anne Frank House in Amsterdam.
 It wasn’t a tourist destination, it was a life experience.

 My 7th grade homeroom teacher was a Vietnam Vet who impacted my life in many ways, including my culinary appetite.
 This blog post was featured on Freshly Pressed by WordPress, an honor that earned this badge below.